JeremieLitzler/scrimba-the-responsive-web-design/6.Taking.it.to.the.next.level/2.Final.project.myself/text files/homepage.md

 ## Get in touch

-Send us an email with some info about what help you need and we’ll drive over to your place in our Bluesmobile the following day to discuss the deal.
+Send us an email with some info about what help you need and we'll drive over to your place in our Bluesmobile the following day to discuss the deal.